 In 2019 MBCA was part of an effort to get Saharan mustard designated as a top priority Target Weed for the Biologic Control Program of USDA-ARS in their 2020-2025 Project Plan.
 The effort was effective - the details are in this News Update.

 A new invasive threat has appeared in the lower desert, in the Anza Borrego area.
 While it's apparently not yet found in the Morongo Basin, keep a lookout for Volutaria - "A new and noxious plant (that) threatens Southern California."
-Read this brochure from the University of California Cooperative Extension for photos and details.
+Learn more from the Anza-Borrego Desert Research Center.

 In September 2019 the Desert Sun reported the spread of a new hybrid tumbleweed that can grow to six feet tall and weigh 13 pounds, creating a new driving hazard.